Geography of Chile: Physical geography

-The same telluric displacements that created the Peru-Chile Trench make the country highly prone to earthquakes.
-During the twentieth century, Chile has been struck by twenty-eight major earthquakes, all with a force greater than 6.9 on the Richter scale.
-The strongest of these occurred in 2010 (registering an estimated 8.8 on the Richter scale) and in Valdivia 1960 (reaching 9.5).
-This latter earthquake occurred on May 22, the day after another major quake measuring 7.25 on the Richter scale, and covered an extensive section of south-central Chile.
-It caused a tsunami that decimated several fishing villages in the south and raised or lowered sections of the coast as much as two meters.
-The clash between the Earth's surface plates has also generated the Andes, a geologically young mountain range that, in Chilean territory alone, includes about 620 volcanoes, many of them active.
-Almost sixty of these had erupted in the twentieth century by the early 1990s.
-More than half of Chile's land surface is volcanic in origin.
+The same telluric displacements that created the Peru-Chile Trench make the country prone to earthquakes.
+During the twentieth century, Chile was struck by twenty-eight major earthquakes, all with a force greater than 6.9 on the Richter scale.
+The strongest of these occurred in 2010 (registering an estimated 8.8 on the Richter scale) and in Valdivia in 1960 (reaching 9.5).
+This latter earthquake occurred on May 22, the day after another major quake measuring 7.25 on the Richter scale, and affected an extensive section of south-central Chile.
+It caused a tsunami that destroyed several fishing villages in the south and raised or lowered sections of the coast as much as two meters.
+The convergence between the Earth's surface plates has also generated the Andes, a geologically young mountain range that in Chilean territory alone, includes about 620 volcanoes, many of which are active.

-About 80 percent of the land in Chile is made up of mountains of some form or other.
-Most Chileans live near or on these mountains.
-The majestically snowcapped Andes and their pre-cordillera elevations provide an ever-present backdrop to much of the scenery, but there are other, albeit less formidable, mountains as well.
-Although they seemingly can appear anywhere, the non-Andean mountains usually form part of transverse and coastal ranges.
-The former, located most characteristically in the near north and the far north natural regions, extend with various shapes from the Andes to the ocean, creating valleys with an east-west direction.
-The latter are evident mainly in the center of the country and create what is commonly called the Central Valley (Valle Central) between them and the Andes.
-In the far south, the Central Valley runs into the ocean's waters.
-At this location, the higher elevations of the coastal range facing the Andes become a multiplicity of islands, forming an intricate labyrinth of channels and fjords that have been an enduring challenge to maritime navigators.
+Approximately 80 percent of Chile's terrain consists of mountainous formations.
+The majority of the Chilean population resides in close proximity to these mountain ranges.
+Additionally, there are other, less imposing mountain ranges present.
+These non-Andean mountains, though they can manifest in various locations, typically constitute parts of transverse and coastal ranges.
+The transverse ranges, notably found in the near north and far north natural regions, extend in diverse configurations from the Andes to the ocean, shaping valleys oriented in an east–west direction.
+On the other hand, the coastal ranges are predominantly visible in the central region of the country, contributing to the formation of the Central Valley (Valle Central) between these ranges and the Andes.
+In the southernmost reaches, the Central Valley merges with the waters of the ocean.
+Here, the elevated sections of the coastal range facing the Andes transform into a multitude of islands, creating a complex network of channels and fjords that have posed navigational challenges to seafarers.